Isiagu

-The Isiagu, also called Chieftaincy, is a pullover shirt similar to the dashiki that is worn by Igbo people.
-It is usually worn on special occasions like weddings.
+The Isiagu (Leopard head in English), also called Chieftaincy, is a highly prestigious attire that is worn by the Igbo people which signifies power, authority, and pride.
+It holds a significant cultural and symbolic value for the Igbo people.
+It is usually worn on special occasions like weddings and coronation ceremonies.
 The shirt may be long or short sleeved.
 Some shirts have gold buttons that are linked by a chain.
 There is usually a breast pocket on the front.
 Traditionally, the Isiagu was given to a man when he received a chieftaincy title.
 The shirt is usually worn with a red fez hat or the Igbo leopard cap.
 The leopard cap is known as Okpu Agu in the Igbo language.